Food Hygiene and Safety

 - Before eating, thaw it properly.
 Frozen lamb can be reheated in the oven, on the stovetop, or in the microwave.

-Can You Freeze Smoked lamb?
+Can You Freeze Smoked Lamb Meat?

 You can freeze smoked lamb.
 It is possible to freeze smoked lamb, but it may not be as flavorful as when it is fresh.
 If you plan to freeze smoked lamb, it is best to do so within two days of smoking it.